Bridget McKenzie: Calls for resignation

 The Opposition called for McKenzie to resign from the federal ministry because of the bias in the funding allocated.
 She maintained that "no project that received funding was not eligible to receive it" and that "no rules were broken in this program".
 The Leader of the Opposition Anthony Albanese stated that what McKenzie had done "fails every test" and she must be sacked.

 In 1993, Ros Kelly, the Labor Sports Minister in the Keating government resigned under almost identical circumstances in what came to be known as the Sports Rorts affair.

-More than 70 per cent of Australian Financial Review readers said that McKenzie should resign over the scandal.
+More than 70 per cent of Australian Financial Review readers who participated in an online poll said that McKenzie should resign over the scandal.

 Government response

 The government steadfastly supported McKenzie throughout the scandal.
 Prime Minister Scott Morrison, Michael McCormack, Peter Dutton and other high-profile Coalition ministers repeatedly spoke out in her defence.

-Following the revelation that McKenzie awarded a $36,000 grant to a regional Victorian shooting club without declaring that she was a member, on 22 January 2020 Morrison referred the matter to the Commonwealth Auditor-General and the Secretary of the Department of the Prime Minister and Cabinet for advice in relation to the conduct of ministerial standards.
+Following the revelation that McKenzie awarded a $36,000 grant to a regional Victorian shooting club without declaring that she was a member, on 22 January 2020 Morrison referred the report of the Commonwealth Auditor-General to the Secretary of the Department of the Prime Minister and Cabinet for advice in relation to the conduct of ministerial standards.
 On 29 January, Morrison attempted to distance himself from the scandal after being asked questions at a National Press Club meeting.
 Morrison was asked why his office had approved an extra $42.5 million for the sports grants scheme in March 2019, but did not explain.

 The report by the Secretary of the Department of Prime Minister and Cabinet determined that McKenzie had breached the ministerial code of conduct and, on 2 February, she tendered her resignation as Minister for Agriculture and Deputy Leader of her party.
 She remained as leader of the Nationals in the Senate, along with Matt Canavan as deputy, as the other 3 Nationals senators were first-termers.